How to Grill Peppers in Two Easy Ways

 Once you’ve fashioned your foil basket, you can use this as you would a regular grill basket.

-Now, assuming you’ve cooked up your peppers, maybe you’re stuck for ideas when it comes to serving them.
+Now, assuming you’ve cooked up your peppers, maybe you’re stuck for ideas serving them.
 We’ll cover that before we round out today so you have everything you need in place.

 VI.
 How to Serve Grilled Peppers